 Unprecedented storms like Lane are more likely now because of global warming.
 According to NASA, “The planet’s average surface temperature has risen about 1.62 degrees Fahrenheit (0.9 degrees Celsius) since the late 19th century, a change driven largely by increased carbon dioxide and other human-made emissions into the atmosphere.”
 Climate change has also raised the average sea surface temperature significantly, and as CBS News reported last week, high seawater temperatures increase the risk of Pacific Ocean hurricanes.
 Seawater temperatures are particularly high right now.
 “Researchers at the Scripps Pier in California have already recorded water temperatures as high as 79.5 degrees, about 10 degrees above normal,” another CBS News report read.

 Some scientists believe Hawaii will be more at risk from storms like Hurricane Lane as the planet warms.
-According to 2013 study published in Nature Climate Change, the state could see “a two-to-three-fold increase in tropical cyclones by the last quarter of this century.”
+According to a 2013 study published in Nature Climate Change, the state could see “a two-to-three-fold increase in tropical cyclones by the last quarter of this century.”
 Considering how few hurricanes Hawaii currently gets, that’s still a relatively low number.
 But it only takes one to do serious damage.